Flevy Management Insights Case Study

 Explore more Strategic Thinking deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Strategic Thinking.
-These resources below were developed by management consulting firms and Strategic Thinking subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Strategic Thinking templates below that were developed by management consulting firms and Strategic Thinking subject matter experts.

 The implementation team utilized the Technology Acceptance Model (TAM) and the Blue Ocean Strategy to facilitate the Digital Transformation in Patient Care initiative.
 TAM was instrumental in understanding the acceptance levels of new digital health technologies among patients and staff.
 It provided insights into the perceived usefulness and ease of use of these technologies, which are critical factors in their successful adoption.
 The Blue Ocean Strategy helped the organization to identify untapped market spaces and create new demand for its digital health services, making the competition irrelevant.